Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference: Unique identification for the team proposal.
-    * a designation: Name or title of the team proposal.
-    * an informal description:  A brief and non-technical description of the team's objective.
-    * a technical description: A detailed description of the team's requirements and expectations.
-    * an estimated duration: Expected time to complete the projects assigned to the team.
-    * an estimated cost: Estimate of the financial resources required to form and maintain the team.
+    * numberColaborators
+    * skils

 * Selected data:
-    * a task category: Category or area of expertise to filter team members.
+    * generate a team.

 **Output Data:**

-* List of existing 3 categories: - Lawn Mowing, Tree and Shrub Pruning, Cleanup and Debris Removal, Bed and Flower Maintenance, Equipment Maintenance, Pest and Disease Control, Installation and Maintenance of Irrigation Systems.
+* List of teams.
-* (In)Success of the operation:  Clear indication of whether the automatic team proposal generation was completed successfully or not.
+* In(Sucess) of the operation: By sending employee details, the system confirms whether the operation was successful or unsuccessful, providing feedback

 ### 1.6.
 System Sequence Diagram (SSD)